-Trinita Waller was born in Calgary, Alberta, in 1958.
-She moved to BC as a young adult to pursue her dream of going to art school.
+Born in Calgary, Alberta in 1958, Trinita Waller moved to BC as a young adult to pursue her dream of going to art school.
 First she attended David Thompson University Center in Nelson.
 Art school was full of turning points; having gone with the intention to major in clay and pottery, sculpture soon became a new found passion.
 Through sculpture Trinita explored shape, form and incorporated her love of dance through tactile objects.

 Her background in sculpture led her into the film industry when Vancouver was emerging as Hollywood North, and she used her sculpting skills to build props.
 She has held many positions in Art departments on a variety of films and television series.